manuelbl/SwissQRBill.NET/README.md

 Open-source .NET library to generate Swiss QR bills (jointly developed with the [Java version](https://github.com/manuelbl/SwissQRBill)).

 Try it yourself and [create a QR bill](https://www.codecrete.net/qrbill).
-The code for the demo app (React UI and RESTful service) can be found on [GitHub](https://github.com/manuelbl/SwissQRBillDemo) as well.
+The code for this demonstration (React UI and RESTful service) can be found on [GitHub](https://github.com/manuelbl/SwissQRBillDemo) as well.

 This library implements version 2.2 and 2.3 of the *Swiss Implementation Guidelines QR-bill* from November 20, 2023, and *Swico Syntax Definition (S1)* from November 23, 2018.

 ## Introduction

 The Swiss QR bill is the QR code based payment format that started on 30 June, 2020.
-The payment slip is sent electronically in most cases.
-But it can still be printed at the bottom of an invoice or added to the invoice on a separate sheet.
-The payer scans the QR code with his/her mobile banking app to initiate the payment.
-The payment just needs to be confirmed.
+The payment slip is sent electronically or presented online in most cases.
+It can still be printed at the bottom of an invoice or added to the invoice on a separate sheet.
+The payer scans the QR code with his/her mobile banking app to initiate the payment and then just needs to confirm it.

-If the invoicing party adds structured bill information (VAT rates, payment conditions etc.) to the QR bill, the payer can automate booking in accounts payable.
+If the invoicing party adds structured bill information (VAT rates, payment conditions etc.) to the QR bill, the payer can automate the booking in accounts payable.
 The invoicing party can also automate the accounts receivable processing as the payment includes all relevant data including a reference number.
 The Swiss QR bill is convenient for the payer and payee.

 ![QR Bill](https://raw.githubusercontent.com/wiki/manuelbl/SwissQRBill/images/qr-invoice-e1.svg?sanitize=true)

 *More [examples](https://github.com/manuelbl/SwissQRBill/wiki/Swiss-QR-Invoice-Examples) can be found in the [Wiki](https://github.com/manuelbl/SwissQRBill/wiki)*

 ## Features

 The Swiss QR bill library:

 - generates QR bills as PDF, SVG, PNG and EMF files
-- generates payment slips (105mm by 210mm), A4 sheets or QR codes
+- generates payment slips (210mm by 105mm), payment part (148mm by 105mm), A4 sheets or QR code only
-- multilingual: German, French, Italian, English, Romansh
+- is multilingual: German, French, Italian, English, Romansh
 - validates the invoice data and provides detailed validation information
-- adds or retrieves structured bill information (according to [Swico S1](https://www.swiss-qr-invoice.org/downloads/qr-bill-s1-syntax-de.pdf))
+- adds or retrieves structured bill information (according to Swico S1)
 - parses the invoice data embedded in the QR code
 - is easy to use (see example below)
 - is small and fast